GJEEL/move-it/README.md

 # move-it
-A static site that demands you use it.
+A static site that has you use it on its own terms.

+Created for Time-Based Media.